mkuti/reuse_gang_project/README.md

 TODO:Will add user stories here
 ### 8. User stories
 ##### As a general user, I am expecting:
-* To have a welcome section where I can understand what the website is about
+* A welcome section where I can understand what the website is about
-* To have a logo on top left corner where I can click and find home page
+* A logo on top left corner where I can click and go back to home page
-* To have all items available displayed on the home page
+* All items available displayed on the home page when I first land
-* To have a search bar where I can locate specific items depending of a category or common factors (user, location)
+* A search bar to filter specific items depending of a category or other common factors (user, location)
 * To scroll down easily to see all items
 * To view quickly what is the item and an image and if needed to get more details
 * To email item owner if I need item